All projects

 Results & metrics

-Demo videos show the robotic hand moving through controlled actuation sequences.
+Demo videos showing the hand walking through pick-and-place sequences.

 Future improvements